dxc-technology/halstack-style-guide/components/progressbar/README.md

 ### Modes

-There are two modes for the progress bar components, depend on the track progress.
+There are two modes for the progress bar components, depend on the tracking progress.
 One mode is a determinate state that goes from 0 to 100% in a linear progression.
 The other one is indeterminate, so it hasn't defined limits for the duration, there is no number indicator to estimate the remaining time.